daudk/ABCAutomation/README.md

 ##### Note: Please wait until all reports have finished running in IDS otherwise behavior may be unpredictable.
 ##### Note: If file is not available in .xlsx format, it will default to ztab format.
 This behavior can be reconfigured, contact developer.

+#### Run 315 Reports
+Located under IDS, S21, Oracle Module.
+Will run the 315 report in bulk for a given subsidiary for a given year.
+Useage:
+- Clicking on button will reveal a number of options.
+- Enter account numbers in the whit space in the left, each account must be separated by a new line. e.g:
+    11711005
+    21211001
+    65301205
+- In the Subsidiary drop down, choose a subsidiary, default option will alsways be CUSA
+- In the next drop down choose the year, default will always be current year - 1.
+- The frequency drop down provides an option not available within IDS.
+For larger accounts, all the transactions from 1 year may not fit in 1 report so you can specify how many reports to break the request into.
+Yearly will pull 1 report for full year, Semi-annually will pull 2, quarterly will pll 4 per account and monthly will pull 12 per account.
+Default is set to yearly.
+  ##### Note: If unsure, leave this option set to yearly
+- Choose source.
+Default is set to "All Values".
+  ##### Note: The Source drop down displays all options available in IDS, some options may not exist for certain subs.
+Verify the source actually does exist for the sub you are requesting.
+- Program will become unresponsive while the reports are being requested but you should be able to view progress in the Chrome window that pops up.
+Avoid interacting with the Chrome window in any way while program is running, this may lead to unpredictable behavior.
+##### Coming soon: Multithreading to allow view of progress bars and so that program does not become unresponsive while one thread is running.

+#### Expense Reports
+Located under IDS, S21, Oracle Module.
+Will take screenshots of expense reports overview page and download all attachements and neatly organize them into 1 folder per expense report.
+Useage:
+- Enter the expense report numbers in the white space to the left.
+Each expense report number should be separated by new line e.g:
+    SSE1257674
+    SSE1254363
+    SSE1259299
+    SSE1234148
+    SSE1257589
+    SSE1259492
+- Specify download directory by clicking Browse button.
+Default will be C:\Users\<user-name>\Downloads\
+- Click Go button, program will become unresponsive but progress can be followed in the Chrome window that pops up.
+Avoid interacting with the Chrome window in any way while program is running, this may lead to unpredictable behavior.
+##### Coming soon: Multithreading to allow view of progress bars and so that program does not become unresponsive while one thread is running.